-In 1981, community member Mr James H. Turner donated several Aboriginal cultural objects to the City's Wanneroo Regional Museum.
+In 1981, community member Mr James H. Turner donated several Aboriginal cultural objects to the (then) Shire of Wanneroo.
 Mr Turner collected the items while travelling across Australia.
 In 2017, as a result of greater cultural understanding in undertaking reconciliation, the City wanted to identify the origin of the objects.